 not go through the same internal online DDL API as regular

-If you do not change the table's partitioning using
+If you do not modify table partitioning using

-performed on each partition, there will be increased demand on
+TABLE operations are performed on each partition, there

-system resources due to operations being performed on multiple
+is increased demand on system resources due to operations being

 Even though partitioning clauses of the